cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

 ### Backwards compatibility

 Milestone 1 of Phase 2 will be built ontop of the current init container solution.
-We will delivery the same image and will not be erasing code and any current functionality.
+We will deliver the same image and will not break current functionality.

 ### Performance
 We will test and document how many secrets can be updated in 5 minutes on average where a secret should be either extreme long password or one vault account which is 5 vars username address port password dns